 Fellows will be eligible to enroll in one of five degree programs in the School of Public Service: Public Service Management, International Public Service, Master of Public Policy, Nonprofit Management, or Public Administration.

-The Peace Corps is delighted to have DePaul University as a partner in the Paul D. Coverdell Fellows Program, Acting Peace Corps Director Carrie Hessler-Radelet said.
-This new partnership enables returned Peace Corps volunteers to continue their work in public service through meaningful internships in under-served American communities.
+This partnership enables returned Peace Corps volunteers to continue their work in public service through meaningful internships in under-served American communities.
 Experience overseas and graduate studies position Peace Corps Fellows to launch a career by combining coursework with service.

 Fellows will receive a scholarship a 25% tuition waiver scholarship per academic year ($4,647.50 in 2020-21) and an internship, coordinated either through working with our Internship Coordinator or the Vincent on Leadership – The Hay Project, allowing returned volunteers to bring the skills they acquired during service back home to make an impact in the United States.
 In addition, students will gain valuable experience and networking connections at nonprofits and governmental organizations.
 The Coverdell Scholarship cannot be combined with the School of Public Service Graduate Award, Double Demon Scholarship, or Catholic Institution Scholarship.

 Applicants for the Fellowship program must first be admitted into the School of Public Service and then will need to complete the Coverdell Fellows application.
 The School of Public Service will award two Coverdell Fellowships per year.
 Only new SPS students will be accepted who will begin the program in the autumn quarter.

 Fellows will be provided aid in the form of: scholarship (25% tuition